Skip Navigation

 (Rule 2.3 defines ‘defendant’s home court’)

-(4) Where the claimant notifies the court under rule 15.10 or rule 14.5 that he wishes the proceedings to continue, the court will transfer the proceedings to the defendant’s home court when it receives that notification from the claimant.
+(4) Where the claimant notifies the court under rule 15.10 that he wishes the proceedings to continue, the court will transfer the proceedings to the defendant’s home court when it receives that notification from the claimant.

 (Rule 15.10 deals with a claimant’s notice where the defence is that money claimed has been paid)